RunesRepoHub/RRHQD/README.md

 # RRHQD
-RunesRepoHub Quick Deploy this script has been made to make it easy to deploy the most used docker, software and other installers that we use.
+RunesRepoHub Quick Deploy this script has been made to make it easy to deploy the docker, software and other installers that I use.

 ## Operating Systems Supported: